ManulBandara/Car-Rental-Website/README.md

-# Rental_07-09-24
+#  Car Rental Website
-In this step-by-step guide, you'll learn how to create a sleek, professional, and fully responsive car rental website from scratch.
+I’ve developed this platform using HTML, CSS, and JavaScript to deliver a seamless car rental experience.
+Whether you’re looking for a luxury ride or a practical SUV, it’s now easier than ever to find the perfect car for your journey!